Potverdekke! (It's great to be a Belgian)

 "Potverdekke!
 (It's great to be a Belgian)" is a 1998 novelty song, recorded by British singer John Makin, better known under his artist name, Mister John.
 It was his only hit song in his long career, making him a classic example of a one-hit wonder.

-The word "Potverdekke" is a curse word, typically associated with the west region of flanders between Brussels. and Aalst.
-The word is a minced oath; the intended meaning is "Goddamn!"
+The word "Potverdekke" is a minced oath used in parts of Flanders; the intended meaning is "Goddamn!"
 (Dutch: godverdomme), but the roots for "God" and "damn" have been replaced by similar-sounding words.

 History

 The song is a joyful celebration of Belgium.
 It was created by Makin and some of his Belgian friends as a throwaway joke, but to their surprise became a huge hit in Belgium, spending more than 26 weeks in the national hitparade.
 This was especially amazing, seeing that the hit charted while the Dutroux scandal was in full effect, and many Belgians at the time were not in the mood for national pride.
 Mr. John was even invited to perform it during the National Holiday on July 21, 1998, before king Albert II of Belgium.

 The song also references the (then current) British mad cow disease in the line: "Now, the English egg and bacon is not so bad/ especially since all their cows went mad./ But if they never tasted mussels on the Grand-Place down in Brussels/ it's no wonder they're feeling very sad."